DhawalaRajakaruna/Simple-Customer-Adding-App/README.md

 # MyFirstGithubUpload
-I have created a small application which views simple sinosoidal waves when inputs the amplitude frequency.
+I have created a small application which views simple sinosoidal waves when inputs the amplitude initial phase ,angular frequency.